 Les Parisiennes (1898) Link to the gallery

-Les Parisiennes (1898) is a handcolored film in 68mm without perforation from the holdings of EYE Film Institute Amsterdam.
+Les Parisiennes (1898) is a handcolored film in 68mm without perforation from the holdings of EYE Filmmuseum Amsterdam.

 Frühlingsluft (1908) Link to the gallery